TEAS Test Version V

 Spelling and Punctuations

-All the questions in the TEAS Test Version V are multiple-choice questions.
+All the questions are multiple-choice questions.
 Four options would be given for each question and you have to choose the appropriate answer.
 There are 170 questions to be answered in the test.
 Of this, 150 are scored while the other 20 are not scored and are pre-test items.

 42 questions are from the Reading section, 30 from Math, 48 from Science and the rest 30 from English and Language usage.